 A professional designer works on the visual aspects of print and electronic advertisements, newsletters, promotional pieces, Web sites and more.
-Most of their work is done for advertising, but their services are also in demand for internal and personal presentations that include employee communications, shareholder publications, formal announcements and even wedding invitations and stationery.
+Most of their work is done for advertising, but their services are also utilized for internal and personal presentations such as employee communications, shareholder publications, formal announcements and even wedding invitations and stationery.

 As a designer, you can specialize in a particular area of design, such as automobiles, industrial or medical equipment, home appliances, clothing and textiles, floral arrangements, publications, Web sites, logos, signage, movie or TV credits, residential or commercial interiors, merchandise displays, or movie, television, and theater sets.